carlobonamico/angular-component-based/README.md

 ##Beyond Hello World and TodoMVC
 * Issues and challenges in developing complex / large HTML5 applications
-* From huge controllers and “scope soup” to Component-based Uis
+* From huge controllers and "scope soup" to Component-based Uis

 ##Designing with Components
 * How to identify application Components